pndang/GenAI_Capstone_ProjectOne/README.md

 > The development workflow is set up as such to prevent conflicting dependencies among guardrail providers — for ex: Protect AI and Guardrails AI use several same packages, however, in different versions, making it very difficult and time-consuming to run both frameworks in the same environment, if possible.

-<em>Test Structure</em> — each notebook is structured roughly the same way, testing each prompt in order from 1-3.
+<em>Test Notebook Structure</em> — each notebook is structured roughly the same way, testing each prompt in order from 1-3.
 Notably, the code structure going from prompt 1-3 will increasingly gets more organized and efficient.
-For example, prompt 1 was tested across multiple cells and function calls, which reflect the research and initial implementation; then, the very same code is organized in a pipeline to test prompt 2 and 3 with fewer lines of code — the most efficient implementation in each of the 9 test cases are the candidates for incorporation into the final product (see below).
+For example, prompt 1 of scenario x was tested across multiple cells and function calls, which reflect the research and initial implementation; then, the very same code is organized in a pipeline to test prompts 2 and 3 with fewer lines of code — the most efficient implementation in each of the 9 test cases are the candidates for incorporation into the final product (see below).

 > This is an API-intensive project — hence, users interested in replicating this project must have API keys and any other applicable credentials to employ the tools used.
 Simply place them in a ".env" file in the same directory as the test notebook following the naming convention used in the notebook, which will set up the configurations needed.
 Similarly, creating environment variables in a terminal is an alternative approach (will require minor configuration adjustments in the notebooks).